gabeduke/wikileet/promptfile.md

 # WikiLeet Development Progress

 ## Active Implementation
-Currently working on Gift Management:
+Currently working on Family Group and House Structure:
-1. ✅ Gift List Integration:
-   - [x] Implemented gift list view per user
-   - [x] Added gift creation/editing with form validation
-   - [x] Added gift purchase/reservation system
-   - [x] Implemented gift visibility controls
-   - [x] Added URL handling for gift links
-   - [x] Added real-time gift status updates

-2. 🏃‍♂️ Next Focus - Gift List Enhancement:
-   - [ ] Add gift search functionality
+1. 🏃‍♂️ Family Group and House Refactoring:
-   - [ ] Implement gift filtering by category
+   - [ ] Fix house assignments when users select a house
-   - [ ] Add batch gift operations
+   - [ ] Add "Create House" button functionality
-   - [ ] Implement gift sorting options
-   - [ ] Add gift recommendations
+   - [ ] Update layout for family list and gift list side-by-side view on larger screens
+   - [ ] Review and fix any mixed up family group vs house creation logic

+## Architecture Notes
+- Family Groups: Represent the top-level workspace where users collaborate
+- Houses: Represent teams or sub-groups within a family group
+- Relationships:
+  - Users belong to one Family Group
+  - Within a Family Group, users can be part of different Houses
+  - Houses are used for further organization within the Family Group

 ## Completed Features
 - Basic project structure and Firebase integration